Presidents that Encouraged the United States to Practice Isolationism

 What is Isolationism?

-Isolationism refers to a government policy of not engaging in any role in the affairs of other nations.
-The policy of isolationism, which might be officially acknowledged by a government or not, is featured by the refusal or reluctance to engage in alliances, treaties, trade commitments, and various international agreements.
+Isolationism refers to a government policy of not engaging in the affairs of other nations.
+The policy of isolationism, whether officially acknowledged by a government or not, is characterized by a refusal or reluctance to enter into alliances, treaties, trade commitments, and other international agreements.

 Individuals who advocate for isolationism are usually referred to as ‘Isolationists’, and they believe that it allows the nation to devote all of its efforts and resources to advancement.
-Isolationism is possible through evading binding responsibilities and remaining at peace with other countries.
-Here are several U.S. presidents who promoted isolationism in the United States.
+Isolationism is possible by avoiding binding commitments and maintaining peace with other countries.
+Here are several U.S. presidents who promoted isolationism.

 George Washington

-When President George Washington ascended to power, the United States of America introduced a policy of isolationism and neutrality regarding the internal affairs of other nations.
+When President George Washington ascended to power, the United States adopted a policy of isolationism and neutrality in the internal affairs of other nations.
 Political leaders in the United States argued that if the country avoided free trade and humanitarian emergencies, it would avert permanent alliances.

 President Washington’s farewell address emphasized non-involvement in Asian and European politics and wars.
-For a better part of the 19th century, the expanse of the Pacific and Atlantic Oceans made it easy for Americans to avoid world conflicts and enjoy free security.
+For a better part of the 19th century, the expanse of the Pacific Ocean and Atlantic Ocean made it easy for Americans to avoid world conflicts and enjoy free security.

 President Woodrow Wilson

-In 1914 when World War I began, the United States maintained a stance of neutrality.
+In 1914, when World War I began, the United States maintained a stance of neutrality.
 President Woodrow Wilson encouraged the entire nation to avoid ideologically engaging in conflict.
-Americans were excited to stay out of the World War I, allowing Wilson to win a second term as president in 1916.
+Americans were eager to avoid World War I, allowing Wilson to win a second term as president in 1916.

 Photo of President Woodrow Wilson

-President Woodrow Wilson (L) initially maintained a stance of neutrality following the start of WWI.
+President Woodrow Wilson (L) initially maintained neutrality following the outbreak of World War I.

 When Woodrow Wilson was re-elected, he was very keen on staying out of the war.
-However, there was a considerable movement advocating for preparedness in the American government.
+However, there was considerable advocacy for preparedness within the American government.
 This was due to events highlighting rising German international aggression, including the sinking of a British ocean liner by a German submarine.

 Seeds of Isolationism

-After watching German aggression for several years, President Wilson, a political analyst, started changing his foreign policy.
-He requested Congress to participate in the war to promote global democracy.
-After realizing that the devastating war in Europe was about to spill all over the Atlantic Ocean.
+After watching German aggression for several years, President Wilson, a political analyst, began to shift his foreign policy.
+He requested Congress to participate in the war to promote global democracy after realizing that the devastating war in Europe was about to spill over to the Atlantic Ocean.

 There was a massive loss of lives during this war that wasn’t possible to ignore.
-It awakened the United States in taking up leadership roles to promote and maintain every nation’s freedom, self-determination, and sovereignty.
+It awakened the United States to take up leadership roles to promote and maintain every nation’s freedom, self-determination, and sovereignty.
 Wilson started uttering public statements that described war as a means of righting wrongs among nations.

 Photo of World War I trenches